Follow these general instructions when preparing and sending your test results.

-2. To submit results via the internet, please see the instructions for online reporting on page 5 of the program guide or click HERE .
+- 2. To submit results via the internet, please see the instructions for online reporting in the Program Guide or click

-3. The attestation statement on the front or reverse of the Centers for Medicare and Medicaid Services (CMS)-scored analytes forms must be signed for each analyte by the analyst performing the procedure.
+- 3. The attestation statement on the front or reverse of the Centers for Medicare and Medicaid Services (CMS)-scored analytes forms must be signed for each analyte by the analyst performing the procedure.
 In addition to the analysts’ signatures, the director or the director’s designee must sign only once for each reporting form.
 The designee for moderate complexity testing is the technical consultant while the technical supervisor is the designee for high complexity testing.
 There is no attestation statement for non-CMS scored modules (1 & 2 vial programs).
-If your state or other regulating agency requires attestations for these programs, please use a copy of the general attestation form found on page 27.
+If your state or other regulating agency requires attestations for these programs, please use a copy of the general attestation form found at the end of the Program Guide.

-6. Results must be postmarked by the cut-off date displayed in the 2012 schedule and on each reporting form.
+- 6. Results must be postmarked by the cut-off date displayed in the shipping schedule and on each reporting form.